The Ultimate Guide to Long-Term Care (LTC) Nursing

 What Is the Medical Role of a Long-Term Care Nurse?

-Of course, LTC nurses have many medical duties as well.
+Of course, long-term care nurses have many medical duties as well.
 These are some of the medical/therapeutic responsibilities of a long-term care nurse:

 - Working with the medical team to carry out patients’ treatment plans